 Human nature directs us to cram all we can fit onto a single skewer.
 But, by leaving a small amount of space between each ingredient (1/4-inch), heat can better circulate and cook food evenly.

 Grill kabobs over direct heat of approximately 400°F. Kabobs with 3/4-inch cubes require approximately 8 to 10 minutes of total time on the grill, flipping halfway through.
 Bigger chunks will take a few more minutes.
 If you notice that some skewers are cooking faster than others, move them toward a cooler zone or to indirect heat.
-For medium-rare kebabs, pull off the grill at an internal temperature of 125°F to 130°F. Kabobs will continue to cook a little more and gain a few more degrees while resting on the platter.
+For medium-rare kabobs, the internal temperature should be 145°F after you’ve completed cooking.
+Protip: Kabobs will continue to cook a little more and gain a few more degrees while resting on the platter.

 Create a skewering station and ask guests to each bring a bowl full of their favorite produce prepped into bite-sized pieces.
 You can also provide popular veggies such as mushrooms, colorful peppers, squash, tomatoes, and onions or experiment with Romaine lettuce, asparagus, brussels sprouts and more!
 Fruits that hold up well on the grill include pineapple, citrus with skin on and stone fruits – grapes and watermelon are good too!